Restaurant Format

 How to Read a Yunnan Rice Noodle Menu

 A Yunnan rice noodle menu usually centers on broth, rice noodles, toppings, crossing-the-bridge style service, herbs, pickles, and chile condiments.
+The crossing-the-bridge label matters because it often signals an assembly format, not just a poetic dish name.

 Format map